A bottle of wine

 In Italian, the equivalents are:

-• uno is used for used before masculine nouns starting with certain consonants
+• uno is used before masculine nouns starting with certain consonants

-• un’ is used for used before feminine nouns beginning with a vowel or silent h
+• un’ is used before feminine nouns beginning with a vowel or silent h

 Examples with un masculine: